Types of Ovens For Cooking and Baking

 Explore KitchenAid® combination Wall Ovens

 Commercial-style ovens deliver restaurant-inspired styling in a wide range of sizes to fit your space.
-They pair commercial aesthetics with convenient features, like high-BTU gas burners and grill or griddle inserts, to help keep up with your creativity when grilling a variety of foods.
+They pair commercial aesthetics with convenient features on select models, like high-BTU gas burners and grill or griddle inserts, to help keep up with your creativity when grilling a variety of foods.
 These large ovens can range from 30 to 48 inches wide with six burners, allowing you the freedom to simmer, sear and saute all at once.

 Shop KitchenAid® Commercial-Style Ovens

 Microwave ovens are versatile with options to install above the range, within your cabinetry or rest on a countertop.
-KitchenAid brand offers over-the-range, built-in and countertop microwaves designed to integrate with your kitchen flow and serve as a true second oven.
+KitchenAid® over-the-range, built-in and countertop microwaves are designed to integrate with your kitchen flow and serve as a true second oven.
 Some convection microwave models from KitchenAid brand include convection cooking, which provides more even heating for your recipes.

 Shop KitchenAid® Microwave Ovens

 Ovens by Fuel Type

 Most kitchens are set up for an electric range or oven—all you need is a 240-volt outlet.
 To install a gas oven, you’ll need a dedicated gas line, which can usually be installed by a professional if you don’t already have one.
 There are also dual fuel ranges, which combine a gas cooktop with an electric oven.
 Contact a professional for any questions regarding your electrical or gas connections or read our guide to troubleshoot if your gas oven is not heating.

 Gas ovens can provide a slightly more humid heating style, making it ideal for baking and keeping dishes moist, such as banana bread and carrot cake.
 These ovens also yield fast cooking times and are able to preheat quickly.

 Shop KitchenAid® gas Ovens